ilkeratik/sample-microservice-with-spring-boot/README.md

 - MapStruct
 - Lombok

-Don't forget to run Redis and MongoDB as container or using something else!
+Remember to run Redis and MongoDB as containers or use their executables!
 You can check resources/application.yaml for connection details.